 By the late 20th century, Caterpillar was synonymous with reliability, durability and technology, and a distinctive yellow livery.
 In 1994, therefore, via a carefully controlled licensing programme, Caterpillar extended the brand to a selected range of merchandise.
 Originally and most famously boots.
 The footwear sector has boomed since, and remains the most successful consumer product licensing segment to date.
-In the late 90s, Caterpillar also issued its first watch license, to Catwatches.com (Cat calls them rugged timepieces), and in 2016, to mobile phones.
+Then in the late 90s, Caterpillar issued its first watch license, to Catwatches.com (Cat calls them rugged timepieces), and in 2016, to mobile phones.
 According to Kenny Beaupre, Caterpillar Brand Licensing Manager, “This builds positive brand awareness which helps in many ways.
 It also connects new and existing audiences to Caterpillar’s products and services.
 We’re fortunate people like being associated with our brand, and Cat licensed products are a great way to show this connection.“

 The Walt Disney Company brand extension